HeinzEric/DCWebDesign23/README.md

 # learningProjects
-repo for testing out ideas and projects and learning this blasted tool
+Repo for modeling student projects in web design fall 2023